benhoyt/benhoyt.github.com/writings/mugo.md

 ## Code generation

 Mugo is a single-pass compiler that outputs x86-64 assembly from the parser as it goes.
+(It's written for Linux, but it wouldn't be hard to get it working on macOS or Windows.)
 There's no in-memory abstract syntax tree -- it would be tricky to build that with only slices in any case.

 It's also very naive.
 There's no optimization -- I basically turn my powerful register-based CPU into a dumb stack machine, and `push` and `pop` intermediate values and return values to and from the stack.
 Probably half the complexity of a real compiler is in the code generation -- the other half is in the type checking -- and both of those things are incredibly simplified in Mugo.